faithchuwang/Hospital-Patient-Flow-Analysis-Dashboard/README.md

 ---

 ## Limitations
-- Analysis covers a single operational database snapshot — longitudinal trends cannot be fully assessed
+- Analysis covers a single operational database snapshot, longitudinal trends cannot be fully assessed
 - LOS uniformity across all patient groups warrants clinical validation before using these findings for policy decisions
-- Discharge disposition data reflects recorded outcomes only — actual transfer timelines to post-acute facilities are not captured in this dataset
+- Discharge disposition data reflects recorded outcomes only, actual transfer timelines to post-acute facilities are not captured in this dataset
 - ICD-10 codes were not mapped to plain language diagnosis names in this dataset, limiting the interpretability of the diagnosis analysis for non-clinical audiences
-- The team was unable to collaborate simultaneously on the Power BI dashboard due to Power BI Desktop's single-user limitation — dashboard was built by one team member with group input via review sessions
+- The team was unable to collaborate simultaneously on the Power BI dashboard due to Power BI Desktop's single-user limitation, dashboard was built by one team member with group input via review sessions